Artan Cuku: Death

 On 8 April 2017, at approximately 8:00 p.m., Artan Cuku was killed outside his home on Rruga e Kosovarëve, Tirana.
+The perpetrator of his murder is Mikel Shallari (born 6 November 1993) in Kuçovë.
 Following his death, the Prosecutor's Office for Serious Crimes initiated an investigation under Criminal Procedure No. 139/2017.
 The investigation concluded that his murder was work-related and occurred in the course of his duties as First Director of the Vlora District Police Department.
 The crime was classified under Articles 79/b and 25 of the Albanian Criminal Code ("Murder of state police officers").

 On 9 April 2017, the State Police held a state tribute ceremony in his honour.

 Cuku was buried in the National Martyrs' Cemetery.

 Awards and decorations

 Medal of Honor

 On 12 June 2017, Artan Cuku was posthumously awarded the "Medal of Honor" by the Minister of Internal Affairs for his special merits and services in the fight against crime, ensuring public order and tranquility.